Egida/BLEST-BOTNET/README.md

 # Bugs
 - if you saw any unknown bug, please submit it here: <a href="https://github.com/G00Dway/BLEST-BOTNET/issues">Issues Page</a>
 - Thanks for using! maybe you want to rate our project?.....

+# Known bugs
+- Yes, there MAY be a bit of bugs BUT DONT WORRY!!
+We will fix them all as fast as possible!